-The Pin can be changed in the strong authentication application, developed with the Mobile SDK library.
+The Pin can be changed in the strong authentication application, developed with the Mobile SDK SDK.
 This operation involves a modification of the encryption layer of the secret key that integrates the new Pin.

-FS2 - Biometric fingerprint management
+FS2 - Biometric management

-Once the secret to generate OTP is provisioned into the mobile equipment, it is possible to activate the authentication with biometric fingerprint, if hardware and operating system requirements match the minimum required ones.
+Once the secret to generate OTP is provisioned into the mobile equipment, it is possible to activate the authentication with biometric (such as face recognition, fingerprint recognition, or iris scan), if hardware and operating system requirements match the minimum required ones.